Swim in creative territories if you feel like you need to, and then organize stuff again... then go back and forth... its better that way, i think...

-Come join us on August 29, 2013 for the performance release of Adam Ahuja's debut EP, 'Balance,' at ShapesShifter Lab in Brooklyn!
+The performance release of Adam Ahuja's debut EP, 'Balance' is at ShapesShifter Lab in Brooklyn!
 The show will begin as a solo looping-style performance, and gradually add guest performers to form duos, trios, quartets and so on: evolving the music as the evening progresses.

 The EP itself is a solo endeavor, in which all instrument parts were recorded one track at a time.
 The 5-track collection is a mixture of composed tunes, a multi-track improvisation, a looping-style performance, and a solo piano piece.
 Available now:

 Adam Ahuja is an NYC-based musician (keyboards / vocals, guitar, drums) who combines jazz, rock, funk and hip-hop into a fluid style.
 Performing both as a soloist and with a group, Adam's music is layered with reflective harmony, lyrical expression, funky grooves, live looping, and an improvisational spirit, building a distinctive mood and atmosphere from moment to moment.
-In NYC, Adam has shared his music at venues such as Blue Note Jazz Club (with The Flowdown), Spike Hill (Brooklyn), amongst others.
+In NYC, Adam has recently shared his music at Blue Note Jazz Club (with The Flowdown).

 Adam Ahuja (keys, vocals, guitar, drums/percussion).
 Featured performers at the show: Ebonie Little (dance), Alvaro Kapaz (guitar), Lavondo Thomas (bass), Diego Vasquez (drums), Ron Thaler (drums), Pablo Eluchans (drums), Srikalogy (percussion).